sanrajagopal/DSC232RGroupProject/README.md

 #### Ground Truth

-Once the parameters were chosen, the selected model was trained again on the training data set, and the final validation error was determined (see results).
+Once the parameters were chosen, the selected model was trained again on the training data set, and the final validation error was determined (see Results Section).
 To verify these results we looked at a ground truth example.
 We first selected a safe observation and an unsafe observation.
 From that, we created a new data frame that showed whether it came from the training set or the validation  set, the features, the actual values, the predicted values, and a new column that showed whether the predicted values were correct or not.

 Here is a compressed version of the code used to obtain the training and validation errors of the select model.
 ```python